 Wednesday 18th It was a fine day.
 Willie and I were digging out dock & convolvulus in the orchard.

-Miss Lloyds, Miss Maunder & May Dunning called.
+Miss Lloyds, Miss Maunder & May Dunning called in the afternoon.
 Alf Wyatt was here for tea & Ted Harper came to be sworn in as a member of the Rodney Mounted Rifles.

 Thursday 19th It was a fine day.
 We had a big fire in the orchard and burned up the dock and convolvulus roots that we dug out.
 We also moulded up the Early Rose Potatoes.